 Ospreys are the are all over the place and we are lucky to have a number of nests on the property.

 An Osprey pair with one of them sitting on eggs while the other does a flyover!

 Little blue herons are everywhere and establish dozens of nests on the property.
 I was fortunate to catch an image of this one having dinner

 Snowy Egrets get their name from the long flowing white feathers adorning their heads.
 They look particularly beautiful when the wind is blowing and the feathers are floating behind their heads.

 Roseate Spoonbills are the most colorful large birds in Florida and we are fortunate to have them on the property.
 For this image, I’ve use a “high key” developing process to show off their spectacular color.

-Here are a couple gathering nest material and flying back to build their nests
+Here’s one gathering nest material and flying back to build its nest